code-423n4/2023-08-dopex-findings/data/JayShreeRAM-Analysis.md

-   ## Dopex Analysis Report
+   ## Dopex rDPX v2  Advanced Analysis Report

 ## Analysis of the Codebase
-The rDPX V2 system introduces several novel concepts and mechanisms to the DeFi ecosystem.
+The rDPX v2 introduces several novel concepts and mechanisms to the DeFi ecosystem.
 It combines elements of bonding, options trading, yield farming, and algorithmic market operations.
 The architecture incorporates various smart contracts that interact to achieve the desired functionality.
 The use of receipt tokens, decaying bonds, and the AMO ideology from Frax Finance provides a unique approach to maintaining stability and incentivizing participation.

 ## What's Unique and Existing Patterns